AmanGautam1992/TechChallengeApp/ASSESSMENT_AMAN.md

  2. Provision the infrastructure by running the infra deployment stage.
 After the deployment Approval and Check will be there for build and deployment of app.
  3. Create the service connection required for the App deployment i.e. `techchallenge-app-aks-service-connection(Kubernetes service connection)` and `techchallenge-app-acr-service-connection(docker registry service connection)`
- 4. Modify `aksmanifest.yaml` to map to your ACR and AKS namespace.
+ 4. Modify `aksmanifest.yaml` to map to your ACR and AKS namespace along with the pod requirements and push it to github.
  5. Run the Build and App deployment stage by approving the check.
  6. Get the loadbalance Ip out of pipeline output and browse the same using the port 3000.
 For my application its `http://20.73.197.167:3000/`